Temporary Bike Path Detours

 Important: West Side Closure (Phase 6) is estimated from September 2017 to June 2018.
 This is the phase that impacts the bike route.

 Bike Path Detour Maps

 Railroad Bridge Replacement over San Juan Creek

 During construction of the new bridge, it will be necessary to close the existing bikeway that extends east of the I-5 Freeway to the trail along San Juan Creek, which is anticipated to occur June 2022 through December 2024.
 To provide a continuous bikeway during construction, a detour will be installed.
-The detour will be begin on Avenida Padre, continue on Camino Capistrano, turn left on Del Obispo Street, enter the Trabuco Creek trail levee, and then continue south.
-Click here for detour map.
+The detour will begin on Avenida Padre, continue on Camino Capistrano, turn left on Del Obispo Street, enter the Trabuco Creek trail levee, and then continue south.
+See our Detour Map (PDF).

 For further information, please email Calina North at OCTA or call 714-560-5749.